What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 In conclusion, while boxing is an effective way to activate the majority of the muscles in the body, it is not the most efficient form of exercise for building muscle.
 It can still be an excellent addition to any fitness routine, as it provides a fantastic cardiovascular workout.

-The answer to the question “does boxing build muscle” is yes and no. While boxing can help build muscle, it is not the most efficient form of exercise for building muscle.
+The answer to whether boxing builds muscle is both yes and no. While boxing can help develop muscle, it is not the most efficient form of exercise for muscle building.

 Boxing does not provide enough resistance to effectively build some mass and maintain muscle.
 It can still be an effective form of exercise for developing endurance in the lungs and will help the entire body to take on stress for long periods.